semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

-Each project starts with the default pipeline specified in `.semaphore/semaphore.yml`.
+Each Semaphore 2.0 project starts with the default pipeline specified in `.semaphore/semaphore.yml`.
 Real world pipelines tend to branch out when certain conditions are met.
 Examples may be deploying to production on master builds or deploying to a pre-production environment on topic branches.

-On Semaphore deployment and delivery is managed with _promotions_, which may be automatic or manual and optionally depend on conditions.
+On Semaphore 2.0, deployment and delivery is managed with _promotions_, which may be performed automatically or manually and may optionally depend on user-defined conditions.

 ## Manual deployment

 Let's start by adding a manual confirmation to promote to production.

+<pre><code class="language-yaml">
-<pre><code class="language-yaml"># .semaphore/semaphore.yml
+# .semaphore/semaphore.yml
 agent:
   machine:
     type: e1-standard-2